-The Mayor and Council of the City of Goodyear, Arizona (the "City"), adopted Resolution No. 89-359 on August 8, 1989, which formed Community Facilities Utilities District No. 1 (City of Goodyear, Arizona) (the "District").
+The Mayor and Council of the City of Goodyear, Arizona (the "City"), adopted Resolution No. 04-906 on February 9, 2004, which formed the Palm Valley Community Facilities District No. 3 (City of Goodyear, Arizona) (the "District").
 (See APPENDIX A hereto for certain information with respect to the City.)

-The District encompasses approximately 7,644 acres within the City and is located in the northeastern corner of the City, north of Interstate 10 and on the eastern boundary of the City.
+The District encompasses approximately 3,110 acres within the City and is located in the northeastern corner of the City, north of Interstate 10 and on the eastern boundary of the City.
+(See the map at page (v) with respect to the location of the District.)
 The District is a special purpose, tax levying public improvement district for purposes of the Constitution of Arizona and a municipal corporation for certain purposes of the laws of the State of Arizona (the "State" or "Arizona").
 Except as otherwise provided in the Community Facilities District Act of 1988, constituting Title 48, Chapter 4, Article 6, Arizona Revised Statutes (the "Enabling Act"), the District is considered to be a municipal corporation and political subdivision of the State, separate and apart from the City.
 The Mayor and Council of the City serve, ex officio, as the board of directors of the District (the "Board"), the Clerk of the City serves as the District Clerk, the Finance Director of the City serves as the District Treasurer and the City Manager of the City serves as the District Manager.